 John: Washington CRISC - Certified in Risk and Information Systems Control instructor

-...in every assignment.
+...Work.
+I believe in the potential for any student to achieve an A in every course and in every assignment.
 More so than a grade, my goal is to help students fall in love with the process of learning.
-Feedback from successful students has allowed me to recognize how effective the approaches toward tutoring mine have been for all learning types in various academic subjects.
-While my tutoring students gain much from...
+Feedback from successful students has allowed me to recognize how effective the approaches toward tutoring mine...